talkable/talkable-docs/source/advanced_features/phone_number_gating.rst

 AppStore
 --------

-You can configure AppStore apps to sync your opt-ins with your phone number.
+You can configure AppStore apps to send opt-ins with a customer phone number.
-Currently, phone number sync supports next apps:
+Currently, a phone number can be used for the next apps:

 * :ref:`Attentive <email_marketing_and_automation/attentive>`
 * :ref:`Bronto <email_marketing_and_automation/oracle_bronto>`